 Important matters such as where the ship might sail, or rather or not to put into port, or if a certain ship should be engaged and so on, were quite often not up to the Captain.
 These pressing details were decided by vote, with the majority ruling.
 If the Captain were to go against the vote, then he too would be in violation of the Articles of Piracy, and would most likely step down from command and new leader would be chosen.

 Pirate didn't trust authority and therefore saw no reason to let all the power of a ship rest on one man.
-Therefore they split the power between, the Captain, who led the ship in battle, and navigated the ship, and the Quartermaster, who usually led the way on any boarding party, and kept custody of all prize or booty.
-The Quartermaster also determined what prize was worth taking.
+Therefore, they split the power between the Captain (who led and navigated the ship in battle) and the Quartermaster (who usually led the way on any boarding party and kept custody of all prize or booty).
+The Quartermaster rank's responsibility was also to determine what prize was worth taking.

 As expected all gold, silver, or coin was taken, but beyond that, it was the quartermaster who decided what else was worth taking.
 He made his decisions based on time on how much room the ship had.
 If the ship was already cramped, spices and exotic materials may be burned rather that stolen.